tumetus/node-skeleton/README.md

 npm install

 ## Usage
-npm start
-or if you use nodemon:
+"npm start" or if you use nodemon you can use just "nodemon"
-nodemon

 - Install babal-node globally or add full path to package.json (./node_modules/.bin/babel-node)